"In a time of deceit telling the truth is a revolutionary act."

 Integrating Projection

-The Tyrant confirms people's worst fears—he becomes the tyrant they project onto him.
+The Tyrant confirms people's worst fears.
+He becomes the tyrant they project onto him.
 The Victim collapses under projection, abandoning his authority to avoid being seen as tyrannical.
 The Mature King holds his ground.
 He exercises authority with integrity regardless of projection.

 Accountability: The King welcomes feedback and correction.
 He admits mistakes and changes course when wrong.